This post may contain affiliate links. As an amazon associate, we earn from qualifying purchases. Find out more in our disclosure.

 What Size Poles Does My Kid Need?

+Getting the correct size ski poles is really easy to determine.
 To see if your child’s ski poles fit them properly, place the pole upside down and ask your child to grab it just below the basket.
 If their arm is at a right angle, then you’ve got yourself a good fit.
 If not, it’s time to get a different size.
 A ski pole that’s too short will make your kids hunch too far forward and kids ski poles that are too big will have them hitting themselves in the chest, so make sure to choose the best size of kids ski pole for your child.

 Best Kids Ski Poles